Oliver & Company: Character designs

 Andreas Deja and Mike Gabriel were the main character designers of the film.
 Deja designed the basic look of the characters while Gabriel added extra features to the characters.
 An animal trainer brought each of the dogs' breeds in a small area of Walt Disney Feature Animation as a guide for the animators.
 After the characters were cast, the character models were redesigned to match their vocal performances.

 Oliver's character design was based on the kitten from the Mickey Mouse short "Lend a Paw" (1941).
 Starting off as thin, Dodger's design resembled Joel after his lines were recorded.
 Tito was animated and designed by directing animator Hendel Butoy.
 Fagin and Sykes were designed by character animator Glen Keane.
-Winston was redesigned after William Glover had recorded his lines, giving the character a slightly heavier stature.
+Winston was redesigned after Glover recorded his lines, giving the character a slightly heavier stature.
 His features were also revised, including his head being drawn slightly smaller, his "rear end" becoming slightly larger, and his hands and feet being slightly more delicate.
 Jenny's character design was changed three or four times.

 Animation

 When development began, Scribner initially ignored colloquialisms and references to the period at the time, which were done to avoid Oliver being topical and dated.
 Scribner reversed his decision when he thought that the "feeling that [Oliver] is really occurring" would decline if it was not true to the period, which included the art of New York City and several billboards, advertisements, and etcetera.
 Scribner borrowed a technique from Lady and the Tramp (1955) by blocking out the scenes on real streets and photographing them with cameras mounted 18 in off the ground.
 The animators used the photos as templates to provide a dog's-eye view of the action.
 Many animators also shot references on videotape and printed them out with a Minolta printer, including animator Leon Joosen, who held a videotape camera and carefully gathered through a busy street for the scene where Oliver wakes up and wanders around while being abandoned.

 As of April 20, 1988, Oliver & Company was already in the phase of animation.
 With 119,275 animation cels produced, the traditional animation was handled by a younger generation of Disney animators, including supervising animators Ruben A. Aquino, Butoy, Keane, Gabriel, and Mark Henn, as the "Nine Old Men" had retired in the early 1980s.
 The characters' movements were based on their actors' movements, which were sketched by artists from videotape recordings of the movements of the actors, including Billy Joel, Cheech Marin, and Joey Lawrence.
-The walking and running movements of the animals were timed from the animated works of cats and dogs in Lady and the Tramp and One Hundred and One Dalmatians (1961), which included work from Ollie Johnston, Marc Davis, Frank Thomas, and Milt Kahl.
+The walking and running movements of the animals were timed from the animated works of cats and dogs in Lady and the Tramp (1955), One Hundred and One Dalmatians (1961), and The Aristocats (1970), which included work from Ollie Johnston, Marc Davis, Frank Thomas, and Milt Kahl.
 Preparing to animate humans for The Little Mermaid, animators cite Jenny as the most difficult character to animate, noting that audiences are more critical about the animation of humans than animals.